-Metropolis and “AL-las project” are offering a webinar based on the Metropolis Observatory’s Issue Paper 9 “The Internationalization of Metropolitan Spaces”, to provide local governments with tools on how to build strategic public policy on international action in a metropolitan context.
+Metropolis and “Proyecto AL-LAs” are offering a webinar based on the Metropolis Observatory’s Issue Paper 9 “The Internationalization of Metropolitan Spaces”, to provide local governments with tools on how to build strategic public policy on international action in a metropolitan context.

 - Internationalization and public policies

 - Cooperation and international strategies

 - Communication: a key element for public policy legitimization

 - Analysis of internationalization strategies around the world

 - Recommendations for the internationalization of metropolitan spaces

 Moderation by Octavi de la Varga, Secretary general of Metropolis

 - Introduction by AL-LAs, ¿Why does international action of metropolitan spaces have to be a public policy?
 (5 min.)